jayanthkoushik/alphanet/paper/sections/2_related.md

 has the additional advantage of _learning_ the compositional coefficients.
 Specifically, different novel classes will have their own set of coefficients, and similar novel classes will naturally have similar coefficients.
-Learning such varying sets of coefficients is difficult in previous classical approaches, which either learn a fixed set of coefficients for all novel classes or are forced to introduce more complex group sparsity-like constraints.[@TODO] Finally, in zero-shot learning there exist methods which compose classifiers of known visual concepts to learn a completely new classifier.[@2013.Elgammal.Elhoseiny; @2017.Hebert.Misra;
+Finally, in zero-shot learning there exist methods which compose classifiers of known visual concepts to learn a completely new classifier.[@2013.Elgammal.Elhoseiny; @2017.Hebert.Misra;
 @2015.Salakhutdinov.Ba; @2016.Sha.Changpinyo] However, such composition
 is often guided by supervision from additional attributes or textual descriptions, which are not needed by AlphaNet.

+### Boosting {#sec:relwork:composition:boosting}

+The idea of composing weak classifiers to build strong classifiers bears resemblance to the idea of boosting.[@schapire1990strength] The popular AdaBoost[@freund1995desicion] linearly combines classifiers based on a single feature (e.g., decision stumps), and iteratively re-weights training samples based on their error.
+For the case of multi-class classification, Torralba et\ al. (2007)[@torralba2007sharing] build a classifier that combines several binary classifiers, each designed to separate a single class from the others.
+Their method identifies common features that be shared across classifiers, which reduces the computational load, and the amount of training data required.

+It is important to note that boosting methods employ a different form of composition that our methods.
+Specifically, our focus is on classification methods where the _performance on a subset of classes_ is poor.
+Unlike boosting methods, we do not incorporate additional features -- improvements are made by adjusting classifiers within the learned representation space.

 ## Learning transformations between models and classes {#sec:relwork:transformation}